schulzchristian/task_crunsher/README.md

 Usage
 =======
-First you need to compile the project using the ./compile.sh script.
+To start with task crunsher, you need to compile the project using the ./compile.sh script.

-Afterwards you need to create a task_file in which each line stands for a separate task to be executed.
+The next step is to create a task_file in which each line stands for a separate task to be executed.
 This can also be more compilicated collections of task, i.e.

 mkdir test; cd test; yourcommandhere > output_of_your_command; cd .. .

+Usually you can generate the task file for lots of experiments like this:

+for seed in `seq 1 100`; do echo "./youprogram --random_seed=$seed"; done > task_file

 An example task_file with simple tasks can be found in examples/task_file.
 It contains the following lines: